Balinese script

 Though everyday use of the script has largely been supplanted by the Latin alphabet, the Balinese script has a significant prevalence in many of the island's traditional ceremonies and is strongly associated with the Hindu religion.
 The script is mainly used today for copying lontar or palm leaf manuscripts containing religious texts.

+Earliest record

+Belanjong pillar

+The Belanjong pillar, also Blanjong pillar or Blanjong inscription (Indonesian: Prasasti Blanjong, Balinese: ᬧ᭄ᬭᬰᬵᬲ᭄ᬢᬶᬩ᭄ᬮᬜ᭄ᬚᭀᬂ), is a pillar established in 914 CE in the harbour of Belanjong, in the southern area of Sanur in Bali.
+This is the earliest evidence of Balinese literary script and language.

+Language-script and Date

+The inscription is written in both the Indian Sanskrit language and Old Balinese language, using two scripts, the Nagari script and the Old Balinese script (which is used to write both Balinese and Sanskrit).
+The Old Balinese in pre-Nagari script is on one side of the pillar, while the Sanskrit inscription in Pallava-derived old Javanese script (also called Kawi script) is on the other side.

+The pillar is dated according to the Indian Shaka era, on the seventh day of the waxing half ('saptāmyāṁ sita') of the month Phalguna of the Śaka year 835, which corresponds to 4 February 914 CE as calculated by Louis-Charles Damais.

 Characteristics

 There are 47 letters in the Balinese script, each representing a syllable with inherent vowel /a/ or /ə/ at the end of a sentence, which changes depending on the diacritics around the letter.
 Pure Balinese can be written with 18 consonant letters and 9 vowel letters, while Sanskrit transliteration or loan words from Sanskrit and Old Javanese utilizes the full set.
 A set of modified letters are also used for writing the Sasak language.
 Each consonant has a conjunct form called gantungan which nullifies the inherent vowel of the previous syllable.

 Punctuation includes a comma, period, colon, as well as marks to introduce and end section of a text.
 Musical notation uses letter-like symbols and diacritical marks in order to indicate pitch information.
 Text are written left to right without word boundaries (Scriptio continua).

 There is also a set of "holy letters" called aksara modre which appears in religious texts and protective talismans.
 Most of them are constructed using diacritic ulu candra with corresponding characters.
 A number of additional characters, known to be used inline in text (as opposed to decoratively on drawings), remains under study and those characters are expected to be proposed as Balinese extensions in due course.